GregWoods/gregwoods.github.io/_drafts/463-revision-v1-CodeCamper-SPA-VS2013-and-Windows-Azure-Web-Sites.md

   *  open VS2013 as Administrator (if you don't, some NuGet commands will not work)
   * open NuGet package Manager console
-  * You'll see a message &#8220;Some NuGet packages are missing from this solution.
-Click to restore from your online package sources.&#8221;  - click &#8220;Restore&#8221;
+  * You'll see a message "Some NuGet packages are missing from this solution.
+Click to restore from your online package sources."  - click "Restore"
   * Build solution
   * Run solution - it should all work, with sample data populated
   * NOTE: on my home PC, I updated EF first and it wouldn't run until I installed EF SqlServerCompact.
 RETEST without the EF upgrade

 ##  Modify it work with Azure db

 In order to see the sample data, we need to enable something called &#8216;Data Migrations', which is part of Entity Framework Code First.
-However, the NuGet command &#8220;Enable-Migrations&#8221; isn't available with Entity Framework 5.0.0 which is setup by default with this solution So in NuGet package manager <span style="line-height: 1.5em;">Get-Help EntityFramework doesn't work! you may need to update help still doesn't work </span>
+However, the NuGet command "Enable-Migrations" isn't available with Entity Framework 5.0.0 which is setup by default with this solution So in NuGet package manager <span style="line-height: 1.5em;">Get-Help EntityFramework doesn't work! you may need to update help still doesn't work </span>

 <span style="line-height: 1.5em;">Update-Package EntityFramework</span>